9/11 terror attacks reverberate as US marks 21st anniversary

 By tradition, no political figures speak at the ground zero ceremony.
 The observance centers, instead, on relatives reading aloud the names of the dead.

-Like a growing number of readers, firefighter Jimmy Riches’ namesake nephew wasn’t born yet when his relative died.
-But the boy took the podium to honor him.
+Like a growing number of readers, Brooke Walsh-DiMarzio wasn’t born yet when her relative died.
+But she took the podium to honor her grandmother, Barbara Walsh.

-“You’re always in my heart.
-And I know you are watching over me,” he said.
+“I’m here today to represent generation 9/12, those who never experienced 9/11 but still suffer the aftermath of it,” Walsh-DiMarzio said.
+“We will never, ever forget.”

 Nikita Shah wore a T-shirt that bore the de facto epigraph of the annual commemoration — “never forget” — and the name of her father, Jayesh Shah.
 She was 10 when he was killed.